baijum/essential-go/sphinx/quickstart.rst

 is a collection of Go packages that are released together.

 To understand the code organization, you also need to understand about Go module.
-A file named go.mod there declares the module path: the import path prefix for all packages within the module.
+A file named *go.mod* declares the module path: the import path prefix for all packages within the module.
 The module contains the packages in the directory containing its go.mod file as well as subdirectories of that directory, up to the next subdirectory containing another go.mod file (if any).

 Note that you don’t need to publish your code to a remote repository before you can build it.
 A module can be defined locally without